 Every investor is driven by two powerful motivations.
 On one side, we have the desire for gain, and on the other we have the fear of loss.
 The equilibrium between these two influences determines one's investing personality and dictates the level of risk they are willing to take.
-Typical attitudes consider investing in stocks to be high-risk while keeping a savings account is considered to be the safer option.
-However, there are several reasons why investing is the better long-term option.
+Typical attitudes consider investing in stocks to be high-risk while keeping a savings account is considered to be a safer option.
+However, there are several reasons why investing is a better long-term option.

 Returns on the majority of investments will go up and down over time.
 Stocks are volatile and can be terrifying in the short-term.
 But in the long term, they out-perform virtually every major asset type - since 1926, stock market returns have averaged 10%, which is far higher than bonds and fixed-interest options.
 Those conservative investment opportunities have low yields, but they still offer greater returns than a savings account.